-- NORMAL HEARING – People who have normal hearing can identify very quiet noises of up to 15 dB at all frequencies.
+- NORMAL HEARING – People who have normal hearing can identify very quiet noises of up to 15 dB(A) at all frequencies.

 - SLIGHT – Slight hearing loss is characterized by the inability to distinguish “soft” noises.
-The range for this degree is 16 - 25 dB.
+The range for this degree is 16 - 25 dB(A).

-- PROFOUND – The threshold for profound hearing loss is 91 dB and higher.
+- PROFOUND – The threshold for profound hearing loss is 91 dB(A) and higher.
 Even amplified speech and the use of hearing aids will do very little to improve the situation.
-Individuals that suffer from profound hearing loss sense vibrations rather than distinguish the sound itself.
+Individuals suffer from profound hearing loss since vibrations rather than distinguish the sound itself.

 - ANACUSIS – A final degree of hearing loss exists and is called anacusis.
 Anacusis is defined as the total loss of hearing and the lack of any response to audio stimuli.
 Anacusis could be unilateral (present in just one of the ears) or bilateral, meaning that it affects both ears.

 There are several symptoms of hearing loss that companies and employees should watch for:

 - Frequently asking people to speak up or repeat themselves

 - Difficulty hearing when sound sources are far away

 - Difficulty understanding a conversation, especially in a group of people

 - Difficulty hearing on the telephone